Useful Notes / The Fifth Generation of Console Video Games

 , which finally gave players on the go a colour screen system with decent battery.

-All in all, this generation stands as probably the biggest leap forward in the history in gaming, from sprites to polygons and Excuse Plots
+All in all, this generation stands as probably the biggest leap forward in the history in gaming in both graphics and stories, from sprites to polygons, and Excuse Plots

 Consoles of this era